 What You Should Do

 - Know and apply evidence-based standards of care.

 - Refer your patients to a Certified Asthma Educator.
 If you or someone in your practice is interested in becoming a Certified Asthma Educator, contact Nancy Sutton.

-- Refer your patients to Living Well Rhode Island - an evidence-based chronic disease self-management program.
+- Refer your patients to Community Health Network Program - an evidence-based chronic disease self-management program.